rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - last - System.Int32: Returns the last n elements from the list.
     - before - System.String: Returns the elements in the list that come before the specified cursor.
 - Returns UserActivityResultConnection.
-### filesummariescount
-Returns the counts of used and unused files categorized by risk level.

-- There is a single argument of type System.String.
-- Returns FilesSummaryCountResultType.
-### flagrfeatureflagnames
-Get names of checkr-flagr feature flags that are surfaced in APIs

-- The flagrfeatureflagnames subcommand takes no arguments.
-- Returns list of System.Strings.
-### generatecontent
-Generate content for a query.

-- There are 2 arguments.
-    - chatUsage - ChatUsage: The usage of the chat.
-    - query - System.String: The query to input.
-- Returns GenerateContentReply.
 ### geolocationlist
 - The geolocationlist subcommand takes no arguments.
 - Returns list of GroupCounts.
-### getaccountsettingvalue
-Obtain account settings value.

-- There are 2 arguments.
-    - aspName - System.String: Name of Account Setting Parameter (ASP) in account setting table.
-    - aspComponent - ComponentEnum: Name of component that uses ASP in account setting table.
-- Returns ASPValue.
-### getaccountsettingvaluewithdefault
-Obtains account settings value.
-Returns a default value when it is not set in the account setting table.

-- There are 3 arguments.
-    - aspName - System.String: Name of Account Setting Parameter (ASP) in account setting table.
-    - aspComponent - ComponentEnum: Name of component that uses ASP in account setting table.
-    - aspDefaultValue - System.String: Default value of ASP to use if it is absent in account setting table.
-- Returns ASPValue.
 ### getallrolesinorglist
 - There are 8 arguments.
     - first - System.Int32: Returns the first n elements from the list.